wwwted/ndb-cluster-workshop/labs/Lab_7_replication.md

 # Lab 7 - Adding Geographic redundancy to MySQL Cluster

-With MySQL Cluster you have two options to achieve geographic redundancy, either you create 2 MySQL Cluster sites in different locations and use MySQL asynchronous replication to keep them in sync or you 'streach' one installation of one cluster over 2 locations separated by some distance.
+With MySQL Cluster you have two options to achieve geographic redundancy, either you create 2 MySQL Cluster sites in different locations and use MySQL asynchronous replication to keep them in sync or you 'stretch' one installation of one cluster over 2 locations separated by some distance.

 More information in our manual [here](https://dev.mysql.com/doc/refman/5.7/en/mysql-cluster-replication.html).